bite-your-idols/Gamestarter/README.md

 wget --no-check-certificate -O /storage/installer-menu.sh https://raw.githubusercontent.com/bite-your-idols/gamestarter-openelec/master/installer-menu.sh && sh /storage/installer-menu.sh
 ```

-Then you can choose between current stable version (v.0.0.2) and the Work-In-Progress beta version (v.0.0.3).
-If you select the second one you will be asked to install or not Emulationstation and Gamemaker Pi ports during installation process.
+Then you can choose between current stable version (same as installer addon) and the Work-In-Progress version which includes optional installation of Emulationstation (it only works in OE7) and Gamemaker Pi ports (no sound in OE7) during installation process.

 relax and wait 5 minutes...